Troubleshooting¶

 OkHttpClient.build() Called Before SDK Initialization¶

-is called.
-If called before SDK initialization, it leads to loading an empty configuration, resulting in the loss of Resource-related data.
+.
+If called before SDK initialization, it will load an empty configuration, leading to loss of Resource-related data.
 This scenario can be self-inspected based on debug mode logs.

 [FT-SDK]FTSdk com.ft D initFTConfig complete